MicrosoftDocs/windows-dev-docs/hub/android/wsa/index.md

 ## Developer GitHub

-Want to learn more about Windows Subsystem for Android roadmap, discuss developer issues and file bugs or feature requests with the subsystem team?
-Visit the [Windows Subsystem for Android Developers GitHub](https://github.com/microsoft/WSA).
+Want to learn more about Windows Subsystem for Android™️ roadmap, discuss developer issues and file bugs or feature requests with the subsystem team?
+Visit the [Windows Subsystem for Android™️ Developers GitHub](https://github.com/microsoft/WSA).

 ## Preview Program